wxMaxima-developers/wxmaxima/info/wxmaxima.md

 _Maxima_ allows for unicode characters if it was compiled using a lisp compiler that either supports lisp or that doesn't care about the font encoding.
 As at least one of this is likely to be true _wxMaxima_ provides a method of entering Greek characters using the keyboard:

-*   An alpha is entered by pressing the <ESC> key and then typing in the character a followed by a press on the <ESC> key.
-Alternatively an alpha can be produced by pressing the <ESC> key and typing the first letters of the word "alpha".
-*   A beta is entered by pressing the <ESC> key and then typing in the character b followed by a press on the <ESC> key - or by pressing <ESC> and starting to type the word "beta".
+*   A greek letter can be entered by pressing the <ESC> key and then starting to type the greek character's name.
-*   ...and so on.

-The following letters are supported:
+*   Alternatively it can be entered by pressing <ESC>, one letter and <ESC> again.
+In this case the following letters are supported:

 ~~~~
 a alpha    i iota      r rho